 This may explain why the trend in dividend distribution has been for years an increasing trend, and not only in Europe where there has always been a very strong dividend culture, but also in other markets worldwide.

 So much so that according to the latest Janus Henderson Global Dividend Index (JHGDI) prepared by the manager Janus Henderson dividends grew by 2.8% to a record of 355,300 million dollars, which raises to 1,13 billion dividends distributed in the first three quarters of the year and increases the possibility that this 2019 will close with a new record.
-In fact, the manager's forecast is that this year will close with a record figure of 1.43 trillion dollars, which would imply a growth of 3.9% year on year.
+The manager forecasts that this year will close with a record figure of 1.43 trillion dollars, which would imply a growth of 3.9% year on year.

 The report also answers two big questions